Triumph the Insult Comic Dog: 2016 and 2020 presidential elections

 In February 2016, Triumph starred in Triumph's Election Special 2016, sponsored by Hulu and Funny or Die, traveling on the election trail.
 The program was nominated for an Emmy Award for Outstanding Writing for a Variety Special.
 In November 2016, after the election of Donald Trump as president, Triumph appeared on The Late Show with Stephen Colbert to discuss Trump's victory.
 In November 2018, Triumph covered the Texas Senate campaign between Ted Cruz and Beto O'Rourke for The Late Show.
 In February 2020, Triumph appeared on The Late Show to attempt to interview congresspeople during the first Trump impeachment trial.
 After holding up a sign behind Senator Lindsey Graham during a CNN interview, he was escorted out of the building before finishing the segment outside.

 2022 U.S. Capitol arrest

-In June 2022, Smigel and six staffers from The Late Show with Stephen Colbert were arrested by the United States Capitol Police for an alleged unlawful entry in the Longworth House Office Building while filming a segment with Triumph during the January 6 Attack hearings.
+In June 2022, Smigel and six staffers from The Late Show with Stephen Colbert were arrested by the United States Capitol Police for an alleged unlawful entry in the Longworth House Office Building while filming a segment with Triumph during the January 6 attack hearings.

+2024 election

+In October 2024, Smigel appeared in the background of multiple crowd shots during the vice-presidential debate between Tim Walz and JD Vance.
+Two Triumph puppets were in use, dressed as Vance’s grandmother and WWE star Hulk Hogan.
+They were briefly interviewed by CNN’s Jake Tapper before the broadcast ended.

+On October 27, 2024, Triumph interviewed attendees waiting to attend a Donald Trump rally at Madison Square Garden.
+At one point, he dons face paint and Viking horns to resemble Jacob Chansley.
+Triumph caps the segment with a crowd song parodying conservative sentiments.

+Both incidents aired as correspondent pieces for The Daily Show.

+Triumph reappeared at the People's March in Washington, D.C. in January 2025.